engmaths/emat30008/assessment.md

 # Assessment

 !!! note
-    The **extended** deadline for submission is 13:00 on Friday 21 May 2021 (week 25).
+    The deadline for submission is 13:00 on Friday 29th April 2022 (week 23).
 Submit your report via Blackboard; your code will be pulled from your Git repository at that point.

 ## Overview